kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - Status conditions and events for invalid configuration, missing parent, and API errors.
 - Legacy Volcano behavior when `spec.scheduling` is absent.
+- With Phase 2 enabled, strict Workload -> root CPG -> replica CPG -> role
+  PodGroup -> Pod ordering and restart recovery at each boundary.

 #### End-to-End Tests

 - Kubernetes 1.37 with `GenericWorkload=true`: a complete replica schedules
   together and an incomplete replica remains pending.
-- Common-priority members participate in workload-aware preemption, while a mixed-priority LWS is rejected before pods are created.
+- Common-priority members participate in workload-aware preemption.
+A mixed priority LWS is rejected in flat replica mode and accepted when leader and worker are separate leaves.
 - Two competing replicas do not enter the partial-scheduling deadlock.
 - Autoscaling creates and removes only the corresponding PodGroups.
 - A rolling update with surge never creates a pod before its revision-specific